graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

   and extending what is provided by other source schemas.
 The GraphQL Composite Schemas specification does not describe how to combine arbitrary schemas.

-- **Collaborative**: The GraphQL Composite Schemas specification is explicity designed around team collaboration.
+- **Collaborative**: The GraphQL Composite Schemas specification is explicitly designed around team collaboration.
 By building on a principled composition model, it ensures that conflicts and inconsistencies are surfaced early and can be resolved before deployment.
 This allows many teams to contribute to a